Emergence of solitons from many-body photon bound states in quantum nonlinear media: Spin model approach for the Rydberg media

 associated to the states:

-The combination of these two branches gives the dispersion relation shown in Fig.~\ref{Fig.Rtran}(b), which is characterized by the occurrence of an EIT transmission band centered at the EIT resonance $E^{\rm EIT}=-\delta$~ (dashed horizontal line).
-Around this resonance the dispersion~\eqref{disEITex} reduces to
+The combination of these two contributions gives the dispersion relation shown in Fig.~\ref{Fig.Rtran}(b), which is characterized by three polariton branches, as usually obtained in literature \cite{lukinEIT,bienas} and by the occurrence of an EIT transmission band centered at the EIT resonance $E^{\rm EIT}=-\delta$~ (dashed horizontal line).
+Note that similarly as discussed for the waveguide case, the polariton branches diverge at $k=0$, due to the Markov approximation, instead of following the light line with slope $c$.
+Around the EIT resonance the dispersion~\eqref{disEITex} reduces to